lavaeater/turbo-rocket-ultra/README.md

 The most important thing in game development is to not do what you have decided to do, but something else entirely - in this case particle effects.
 Thing is, it's not on the docket.
 This is an MVP, this is a proof of concept of a playable game, so we should focus on just doing towers.

 ## Building Towers
+Towers is a rather large feature, I've come to realize.
+Break it down!
+So, in this case, this means focusing strictly on the building part of the Tower concept.

 How are towers supposed to work, really?
 Well, I propose that a player at any time can press a "build" button, which brings up a small interface to build a tower.
 The interface could be overlayed over that players HUD-spot, to not interfere with the gameplay, perhaps.
 We need a nice mechanism for that.
 There might be some limitation on how many, how fast and what type of towers a player can build.

 ## Done: Sprite Editor